 Project Evidence base Import. to Local Plan Indicat. delivery date Lead delivery agency Cost est. Funded / funding source known?
 Outstanding funding requirement arising from SBC Funding source Notes Includes wards, theatres, accident and emergency space, outpatient suite and diagnostics.
-Liaise with CCG ш In line with new dev't 900 £19.83m Y (part) £19.83m (7600 × 2609.58) CCG assumes developer funding though best solution to be determined High level information presented at request of CCG to enable specific room/space requirements and their configurations to be decided by Commissioning and Provider clinicians.
+Liaise with CCG ш In line with new dev't 900 £19.83m Y (part) £19.83m (7600 x 2609.58) CCG assumes developer funding though best solution to be determined High level information presented at request of CCG to enable specific room/space requirements and their configurations to be decided by Commissioning and Provider clinicians.
 Data now presented for 7600 homes.
-'Pooled' requirements arising from new development elsewhere within CCG area Liaise with CCG / Local Planning Authorities Х,а TBC 9 0 0 TBC TBC Other authorities' plans.
+'Pooled' requirements arising from new development elsewhere within CCG area Liaise with CCG / Local Planning Authorities N/a TBC 900 TBC TBC Other authorities' infrastructure plans.
 Importance changed to n/a.
 No additional requirements arise under this item from growth in Stevenage.
-Reflects role of Stevenage as a major town where it may be considered appropriate to provide services to a wider area than just the borough, but this is just for other area than just the borough but this is just for other area than can reflect any specific land use Adult Social Care
+Reflects role of Stevenage as a major town where it may be considered appropriate to provide services to a wider area than just the borough, but this is just for other authorities to determine in association with the infrastructure provider so that plan can reflect any specific land use Adult Social Care

 Project Evidence base Import. to Local Plan Indicat. delivery date Lead delivery agency Cost est. Funded / funding source known?
 Outstanding funding requirement arising from SBC Funding source Notes Accommodation for approximately 200 persons over the plan period, primarily focussed on older persons.
-Liaise with HCC / pop'n ш To meet on-going demand НСС £12m z £6m 50% of future demand to be met commercially No change HCC will seek to relocate day service provision in the town centre Stevenage First ۵ In line with new dev't НСС £1m Y (part) £1m To be funded / cross subsidised by redevelopment of existing sites GREEN INFRASTRUCTURE NUCTURE Amenity Greenspace - 9.3 hectares (ha) Open Space Strategy ш In line with new dev't SBC £186,000 > £0.19m Developer contributions - physical provision or financial / New Homes Bonus No change Allotments - 1.9 hectares Open Space Strategy ш In line with new dev't SBC £190,000 7 £0.19m As above No change Natural and semi-natural open space - 30.1 ha Open Space Strategy ш In line with new dev't SBC £301,000 ~ £0.3m As above No change Children and young-persons play - 12 facilities Open Space Strategy ш In line with new devt SBC £480,000 - £960,000 ~ £0.96m As above No change EMERGENCY SERVICES VICES No requirements identified No change COMMUNITY & LEISURE FACILITIES ISURE FACILI TIES
+Liaise with HCC / pop'n ш To meet on-going demand НСС £12m z £6m 50% of future demand to be met commercially No change HCC will seek to relocate day service provision in the town centre Stevenage First ۵ In line with new dev't НСС £1m Y (part) £1m To be funded / cross subsidised by redevelopment of existing sites GREEN INFRASTRUCTURE RUCTURE Amenity Greenspace - 9.3 hectares (ha) Open Space Strategy ш In line with new dev't SBC £186,000 > £0.19m Developer contributions - physical provision or financial / New Homes Bonus No change Allotments - 1.9 hectares Open Space Strategy ш In line with new dev't SBC £190,000 > £0.19m As above No change Natural and semi-natural open space - 30.1 ha Open Space Strategy ш In line with new dev't SBC £301,000 > £0.3m As above No change Children and young-persons play - 12 facilities Open Space Strategy Ш In line with new devt SBC £480,000 - £960,000 > £0.96m As above No change EMERGENCY SERVICES VICES No requirements identified No change COMMUNITY & LEISURE FACILITIES ISURE FACILII ries